WIAS-BERLIN/FUHRI2021/README.md

 ## Julia installation

-To install the Julia interpreter on your platform, follow the instructions [here](https://julialang.org/downloads/platform/).
+To install the Julia language on your platform, follow the instructions [here](https://julialang.org/downloads/platform/).